 Energy and Environment Partnership with Government of OdishA

-TCD has partnered with the Government of Odisha to create a “Knowledge hub” to co-generate policy evidence and develop ideas for solving challenging environmental issues.
-Tentative areas of research include the improvement of energy efficiency through alternative electricity expenditure allocations, as well as the role of electricity distribution companies in improving revenue collection.
+TCD has partnered with the Government of Odisha to create a “knowledge hub” to co-generate policy evidence and develop ideas for solving challenging environmental issues.
+Tentative areas of research include improvement of energy efficiency through alternative electricity expenditure allocations, as well as the role of electricity distribution companies in improving revenue collection.

-A social impact fellowship based at the University of Chicago that provides opportunities for young professionals to spend at least one year working on projects addressing critical development challenges in India.
+It is a social impact fellowship based at the University of Chicago that provides opportunities for young professionals to spend at least one year working on projects addressing critical development challenges in India.
 IIC is a TCD partner.

 Past and ongoing projects include: